drea-wichman/drea-wichman/README.md

 Drawn to GRC - security as accountability, not just architecture.

 🎓 MSc Information and Cyber Security · Royal Holloway, University of London · Fall 2026
-📍 Currently based in NYC
+📍 Based in NYC, relocating to London

-CompTIA A+ · Security+ incoming
+✅ CompTIA A+ complete· Security+ incoming

+Currently
+· Studying for CompTIA Security+
+· Writing case studies on UK regulatory enforcement
+· Building out home lab Phase 2

 → wichman.io
 → linkedin.com/in/drea-wichman